CaesarAli-007/AWS-HA-WEB-SERVER/README.md

 # AWS High Availability Web Server with AWS EC2 Auto Scaling
 ![architecture-diagram](https://github.com/user-attachments/assets/c2af130c-9a14-4495-8dde-d92fccae8f8f)

-This project demonstrates the deployment of a Highly Available Web Server architecture using AWS EC2 Auto Scaling and Elastic Load Balancer.

 ## Overview

 This repository contains the infrastructure and configuration files for deploying a highly available web server architecture on AWS using EC2 Auto Scaling, Elastic Load Balancer (ELB), and CloudWatch for monitoring.
 The setup ensures optimal performance, cost efficiency, and fault tolerance.